Who We Are & What We Do

 Vice Chair - Councillor Fiona Smith

-Fi is part-time working mother with two young children who has lived in the parish since 2010 and has been on the Council since 2015.
+Fi is part-time working mother with two children who has lived in the parish since 2010 and has been on the Council since 2015.
 She is keen to raise awareness of the council and what it does, to hopefully stimulate more involvement from all aspects of the community.

 Responsible Financial Officer - Councillor Paul Stainer